tengiz05/templates/README.md

  - https://codeforces.com/problemset/problem/1473/F
  - https://codeforces.com/problemset/problem/1517/G

-(warning: flow stuff needed to solve them!!)
+(warning: flow stuff might be needed to solve them!!)

 # Flow stuff (you do not need these, you know) :